Thanks for signing up. Your gift ideas are on their way!

-From majestic theatre adaptations to gloriumptious museums and very secret gardens, here are 15 Puffin inspired day trips that will bring stories, characters and books to life this summer.
+From majestic theatre adaptations to gloriumptious museums and very secret gardens, here are 15 Puffin inspired day trips that will bring stories, characters and books to life.

 Get lost in the Great Missenden forest with The Minpins

 Tucked deep in the Chiltern Hills lies the home of the greatest storyteller in the world – Great Missenden.
 Here, Roald Dahl penned the tale The Minpins, set in the local forest.
 It’s into these wild woodlands hero Billy ventures and meets some tiny tree-dwelling people, The Minpins.
 With a new edition – Billy and The Minpins – out this autumn, it’s the perfect time to get lost in this picturesque location, but just look out for those little folk…

 Hop to it with Peter Rabbit at Willows Activity Farm

 Little bunnies will be hopping mad for the Peter Rabbit Adventure Playground in St Albans.
 With a focus on learning through imaginative play, the Adventure Playground brings together the locations and characters from the well-loved CBeebies show and Beatrix Potter’s classic books.
 Why not explore the Nature Discovery Trail and play on Jeremy Fisher’s Musical Pond, before taking a trip to the Secret Treehouse?

 Willows Activity Farm, Coursers Road, London Colney, St Albans, Hertfordshire England AL4 0PF

 Munch your way through The Very Hungry Caterpillar’s stage show